 One of a group of alarm conditions that are considered the second most severe of all reportable alarms.
 Major alarms affect several subscribers who connect to the reporting node.
 You can use the

-show facility-alarm status IOS command to obtain more information about the problem.
-See also
+IOS command to obtain more information about the problem.
+See also Critical alarm and Minor alarm.

 Management Information Base.
 Database of network management information that is used and maintained by a network management protocol such as SNMP or CMIP.
 The value of a MIB object can be changed or retrieved using SNMP or CMIP commands, usually through a GUI-based network management system.
 MIB objects are organized in a tree structure that includes public (standard) and private (proprietary) branches.